AdnanAsali/ImageGallery/README.md

 # ImageGallery

-Mini project to show some HTML and CSS skills using Bootstrap and the functionality of Grid system within Bootsrap to make your webpage responsive for different screens.
+Mini project to show some HTML and CSS skills using Bootstrap and the functionality of Grid system within Bootsrap to make your webpage responsive for different screens and the for the logo I used FontAwesome Library.

 ----------------------------------------------------------------------------------------------------------------